Advertiser Disclosure

 They Grow Their Money, Not Businesses

-Business News Daily cited Fidelity Investments data that says 88% of all millionaires are self-made — slightly more than the previous standard.
+Business News Daily cited Fidelity Investments data that said 88% of all millionaires are self-made — slightly more than the previous standard.
 No matter the percentage that separates the two groups, one differentiator sets them apart more than all the rest: how they grew their fortunes.

 Self-made millionaires tended to rely on capital appreciation from investments — as well as salary, stock options and profit-sharing.
 Those who inherited their wealth were more likely to cite entrepreneurship or real estate.

-They Invest In Stocks
+They Invest in Stocks

 Financial guru Ramit Sethi told CNBC that investing in stocks is the best thing young people can do to one day become millionaires.
 Despite the market’s ups and downs, according to Sethi, stocks are still the surest way to generate wealth in the long term.